EvelynPloetz/Deep-LASI/docs/source/examples/example-3c-FRET-Dynamic.rst

 Automatic data analysis and correction
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 In the following section you can see the automated analysis steps for dynamic 3-color smFRET data.
-This part is also very similar to the section **Automatic data analysis and correction, 2c-FRET-Dynamic, linking**, so please have a look at that part first, and try to take the similar steps to analyze the current data.
+This part is also very similar to the section :ref:`automatic_2c_d`, so please have a look at that part first, and try to take the similar steps to analyze the current data.
 Although, any difference between the 2 and 3 color cases will be explained here.

 So, we first load the extracted traces to be analyzed.
 To start the automatic analysis, we first clicked on the button *Deep Learning*.
 You can now click on *Magic Button*, or perform the automatic analysis in several separate steps.
 For the latter case, the program will ask you to choose the neural network model like :numref:`3c_categorization_model`.
 As shown on the figure, we selected the *3-color ALEX* and clicked on *OK*.